 Although GlocalMe portable Wi-Fi solutions are primarily targeting users with international roaming needs, they can also be used locally under uCloudlink 2.0 model.
-As the mobile terminals incorporating our portable Wi-Fi solutions can automatically choose the local mobile data network with best performance at the location, local users may enjoy greater mobile data coverage, more reliable network connection, and lower price, without being restricted to a particular MNO or MVNO.
+As the mobile terminals incorporating our portable Wi-Fi solutions can automatically choose the local mobile data network with better performance at the location, local users may enjoy greater mobile data coverage, more reliable network connection, and lower price, without being restricted to a particular MNO or MVNO.

 We offer several models of hardware terminals incorporating our portable Wi-Fi solutions, including those with or without screens.
 GlocalMe hardware terminals come with GlocalMe app, through which users may purchase global data using pay-as-you-go system, or choose from various local and international data packages.
+In February 2021, we launched various models of mobile Wi-Fi products such as First G, Duo Turbo and Tri Force of GlocalMe brands globally.